 Four sites are being prepared to be turned into well facilities for the fracking company Extraction Oil and Gas.

 All of the sites are within a mile of the adjacent pad, at least two of the sites are within 1,000 feet of neighborhoods.
 The plan was approved by the council of the City and County of Broomfield.

 However, Mayor Randy Ahrens said they were misled.
 The council accepted the plan based on the thought Extraction would consolidate 36 sites scattered throughout the county to the four sites, having eight to 10 wells on each site.

-“Then we come to find out they’re talking about putting 40 wells on this site,” said Mayor Ahrens.
-“All of the sudden it becomes a massive industrial site.
-Immediately adjacent to citizens’ homes, future reservoir and future schools.”
+"Then we come to find out they're talking about putting 40 wells on this site," Ahrens said.
+"All of the sudden it becomes a massive industrial site.
+Immediately adjacent to citizens' homes, future reservoir and future schools."

 Laurie Anderson was one of those attendees.
 She lives in the Anthem neighborhood, within eye-shot of a location with a planned 41 oil wells.